Prymasek/Capacitance-Frequency-Meter/README.md

 **ESP32-C3-Zero Capacitance & Frequency Meter** is a compact open-source capacitance and frequency meter based on the **ESP32-C3-Zero** microcontroller.

 The project was created as a low-cost and practical measurement tool for electronics work.
-The device can measure capacitor values and digital signal frequencies.
+The device can measure capacitor values starting from approximately **33 pF** and digital signal frequencies up to **250 kHz**.

 This repository contains both the software and hardware parts of the project: firmware, schematic and PCB design created in **KiCad 9.0**.